milanaryal/milanaryal.github.io/src/_posts/2021-06-25-dell-inspiron-7370-laptop-configurations-for-windows-11.md

 - Boot Mode: UEFI
 - Secure Boot: Enabled
 - Legacy ROM: Disabled
+- TPM 2.0 / Intel PTT: Enabled
 - Boot Sequence: Set the Hard/SSD Drive (with the Operating System installed) as the First Boot Device
 - SATA Operations: AHCI (RAID ON if system has a RAID CARD or if RAID is configured on the system)

-**Tip**: While starting/restarting your PC press "F2 for BIOS setup" and "F12 for Boot Menu"
+> **Tip**: While starting/restarting your PC press "F2 for BIOS setup" and "F12 for Boot Menu".

 [Drivers & Downloads](https://www.dell.com/support/home/en-us?app=drivers){:rel="nofollow"}